carbon-language/carbon-lang/docs/design/interoperability/README.md

 The design for interoperation between Carbon and C++ hinges on:

 1. A focus on types, and simple overload sets built from those types.
-2. A willingness to expose the idioms of C++ into Carbon code, and vice versa, when necessary to maximize performance.
+2. A willingness to expose the idioms of C++ into Carbon code, and the other way around, when necessary to maximize performance.
 3. The use of wrappers, generic programming, and templates to minimize or eliminate runtime overhead.

-These things come together when looking at how custom data structures in C++ are exposed into Carbon or vice versa.
+These things come together when looking at how custom data structures in C++ are exposed into Carbon, or Carbon into C++.
 In both languages, it is reasonable and even common to have customized low-level data structures such as associative containers.
 Even today, there are numerous data structures for mapping from a key to a value that might be "best": hash table, linked hash table, sorted vector, and btree to name a few.
 Experience with C++ tells us that we should